Professor of Medicine at the Institute of Immunology, Rikshospitalet, University of Oslo

 Deputy Director of CIR at the Institute of Immunology, Rikshospitalet, Oslo

 Following her PhD at the University of Bergen (1981), she held a post-doc position at Johns Hopkins University in Baltimore, MD.
+She has been visiting professor at Brigham and Women/Harvard University and the Scripps Research Institute.
 Sandlie has focused her research activities around antibody and albumin engineering, and the research has led to the invention of “Pepbodies”, and has contributed to development of “Troybodies” and “Vaccibodies”.
 Sandlie heads a group of 10 postdocs and PhD students and has received several awards for her research.
-She is a member of The Norwegian Academy of Sciences and Letters and has published more than 100 papers in major scientific journals.
+She is a member of The Norwegian Academy of Science and Letters and has published more than 130 papers in major scientific journals.

 Professor in Experimental Cancer Medicine, University of Southampton